53kyle/CS370-Final-Project/README.md

 8) Set the template for CriticalShipDamage to "P_Fire"
 9) Set the template for PlayerDead to "P_Explosion"

+When running, only run either in "Selected Viewport" mode or "New Editor Window (PIE)" Recommended on slower machines:
+  1) Under settings:
+  2) Change engine scaleability settings to medium or low
+  3) Change "effects" under this menu to epic

 Controls:
   W/A - move forward and back
   A/D - rotate boat counter clockwise and clockwise